WRITE A REVIEW

 Hair: Other, Wavy, Medium

 This is nice, very runny, silicone based all zinc sunscreen which I found very non irritating.
 The green tea or something lended a bit of a yellowish color to it, which is why this doesn't leave a white cast.
-It's not tinted, it's just sort of tea-colored from the green tea extract.
-Which is nice, since that darn white cast is the plague of my olive toned issues with zinc based sunscreens.
+It's not tinted, it's just sort of tea-stain colored from the green tea extract.
+Similar to the color of the Which is nice, since that darn white cast is the plague of my olive toned issues with zinc based sunscreens.
 It leaves a nice finish (usually) and I found I didn't need anything on top for most days I used this.
+The photo uploaded shows this next to Babyganics spray sunscreen, which has a similar percentage of zinc oxide.
+It's not expired or old or bad product. (the color has not changed since I bought it months ago either).
+It's a lighter version of the color of the Replenix CF serum, which also has green tea polyphenols.
 It's a bit tedious to apply to face, having to pump into my hand and apply layers.
 It's also somewhat difficult to apply enough to cover me adequately so my sunspots don't worsen, this stuff is so runny and spreadable it's hard to get enough on. it's a bit drying.
 While it will dry down matte on its own, it can take a while to do so, especially if I had used a moisturizer underneath.

 on 6/3/2015 12:45:00 PM